CPF Accrued Interest on Property Sale 2026 | Nexus

 2.6% p.a.HDB concessionary loan rate (CPF OA + 0.10% margin)Interest HDB charges on its concessionary loan to eligible borrowers.

-When you take an HDB loan and pay your instalments using CPF OA, you are paying HDB 2.6% on the loan balance while simultaneously accruing 2.5% on every OA dollar you spent.
-Two different obligations, two different bases, two different rates.
-Confusing them produces wrong cashflow planning.
+When you take an HDB loan and pay the instalments from CPF OA, two things happen at once.
+You pay HDB 2.6% on the loan balance, and you accrue 2.5% on every OA dollar you spent.
+They are two separate obligations on two different bases.
+Mix them up and your cashflow planning will be off.

 The Formula and a Quick Worked Computation